kindkitchn/charleston-vegan-friendly-restaurants/non-toxic_cleaning.md

 # Non-toxic Cleaning

+**Documentaries to Watch**
-While browsing Netflix documentary titles on a lazy Saturday evening, I stumbled upon [The Human Experiment](https://www.youtube.com/watch?v=wYgb9gUbINk), a documentary that "lifts the veil on the shocking reality that thousands of untested chemicals are in our everyday products, our homes and inside of us".
+* [The Human Experiment](https://www.youtube.com/watch?v=wYgb9gUbINk), a documentary that "lifts the veil on the shocking reality that thousands of untested chemicals are in our everyday products, our homes and inside of us".

-I proceeded to spend my entire Sunday researching every product in our house (cleaning and cosmetic), finding that most of our products had unhealthy ratings and needed to be replaced with natural, healthier alternatives.
+**Resources**

-During this process, I discovered [ewg.org](ewg.org), the Environment Working Group.
+* [ewg.org](ewg.org), the Environment Working Group.
 They have a helpful database that allows you to search for products and view its ingredients.
 EWG.org gives you an overall health rating for each product, as well as a rating for each ingredient in the product.
-Another resource that looks really helpful is [goodguide.org](http://www.goodguide.com/).
+* Another resource that looks really helpful is [goodguide.org](http://www.goodguide.com/).

 ### Environmental Working Group Resources
 * [Environment Working Group Cosmetics Database App](http://www.ewg.org/skindeep/app/)